 A wrongful death action belongs to the loved one’s immediate family: spouses, children and parents.
 This type of recovery is called “loss of consortium.” and domestic partners or same-sex spouses may also qualify.

-Wrongful death claims may occur because of many situations, for example:
+These claims may occur as a result of many situations, for example:

 - A vehicle accident

 - Violence in a public place or the workplace

 - Occupational exposure to toxic substances or other dangerous conditions